The market for “Give ’em Heller” bumper stickers just took a serious nosedive.

 At the top of the evolving list of potential contenders is Nevada Republican Party Chairwoman Sue Lowden, who recently commissioned a poll to gauge her chances against Reid.
 The poll, taken July 29-30, showed 48 percent of likely voters preferred Lowden and 42 percent favored Reid.

 State Sen. Mark Amodei, R-Carson City, has also been mentioned as a possible challenger.
-Amodei did not return a call for comment on Heller’s decision.
+Amodei did not return a call for comment.

 Robert Uithoven, a longtime Republican strategist and Lowden supporter, says the poll to analyze Lowden’s chances in some ways says more about Reid’s weaknesses than her strengths.